-One of Penn’s most venerable and vital residential programs, MLP is dedicated to students who wish to improve their language proficiency and immerse themselves in new cultural experiences… while having fun at the same time.
-Residents in Class of 1925 belong to one or more of the five language houses, Arabic, Chinese, French, German, and Spanish, each of which holds multiple events a week, including regular coffee hours or dinners, entirely in the target language.
-Based on student proposals and leadership, we sometimes offer additional in-language programming; for example, in the 2016-2017 year we hosted a more informal, student-run ASL House.
+One of Penn’s most venerable and vital program communities, MLP is dedicated to students who wish to improve their language proficiency and immerse themselves in new cultural experiences… while having fun at the same time.
+Residents in Class of 1925 belong to one or more of the four language houses, Chinese, French, German, and Spanish, each of which holds multiple events a week, including regular coffee hours or dinners, entirely in the target language.

 The majority of these events take place in C'25's Greenhouse.
 Popular supplemental activities include film screenings, game nights, dance instruction, and the annual International Dinner, as well as cafe, restaurant, film, museum and performing arts trips downtown.

 MLP participants range from novice speakers with little foreign language experience to multi-lingual international students; generally, about three-fourths are freshmen.
 Some are language majors, many are minors, but neither is a requirement; the program tends in particular to attract students interested in international relations and travel.
 Students planning to study abroad, or returning from a semester abroad, usually find the program an attractive option.

 Program Directors—graduate students who are either native or fluent speakers—supervise the houses; returning students also play an essential role in language house leadership.

 One unique facet of MLP is that the language departments at Penn realize the value of our programming and award students a half credit per semester for their work.
 Students enrolled for credit must attend the majority of events that semester, of course; enrollment is entirely optional.
 French, German and Spanish Houses offer the academic credit option.

 Goals and Expectations